zx85/solar-display-micropython-ha/README.md

-# Solis Cloud API display for ESP32
+# Solis Cloud API display for ESP32 'Cheap Yellow Display' and Home Assistant

 A version of a Solis Cloud API solar display using MicroPython and a [Cheap Yellow Display](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display)